cloudsen12PLUS/cloudsen12PLUS.github.io/_data/content/single/home.md

       **Our motivation:**

-      "We believe EO datasets should be Unbiased, High-quality & Practical."
+      "We believe EO datasets should be Unbiased, High-quality & Practical."<br>
       We are deeply passionate about our work and are committed to excellence every step of the way.
-We take pride in saying that our dataset is free and will always be.
+We are committed to providing ongoing access to our dataset, ensuring its availability for all users indefinitely.

       **Our mission:**